tbnpy.inference

 1. Compute ancestor order using get_ancestor_order().

-• if the node has no parents: call P.sample(n_sample).
+• if the node has no parents: call P.sample(n_sample=n_batch).

-• if parents exist: assemble parent sample matrix Cs_par of shape (n_sample, n_parents) and call P.sample(Cs_par).
+• if parents exist: assemble parent sample matrix Cs_par of shape (n_batch, n_parents) from batch_samples and call P.sample(Cs_pars=Cs_par).

 Important